vinayaky7/kubernetes/README.md

 If you want to create single node cluster with master & worker nides in one then follow below comand

-In order to allow PODs to be created on kubernetes master, use below command
+### In order to create PODs on kubernetes master in absence of worker nodes, use can use K8s master to do so with below command

 $ kubectl taint nodes --all node-role.kubernetes.io/master-